 The first team: Robin, Kid Flash, Wonder Girl, and Aqualad, all appeared in different titles, as shown below.

 Robin: First Appearance,

 Here is a list of first appearances of the major Teen Titans and New Teen Titans characters.
 The list is ordered (approximately) by earliest to most recent introduction to the DC Universe.

 Click any of the names to see the value of their first appearances.

-The three superhero sidekicks (Robin, Aqualad, and Kid Flash) never call themselves "The Teen Titans" in this book.
+The three superhero sidekicks (Robin, Aqualad, and Kid Flash) never call themselves "The Teen Titans" in this important Brave and the Bold comic book.